CONTEMPORARY MUSIC GRANT PROGRAM (CMGP)

 Can I get feedback as to why my application has not been funded?

-There is no formal feedback provided by the Contemporary Music assessment panel, however if you are unsuccessful and you intend to apply again in future, you may contact Elizabeth Reid (Program Officer) to get advice on your new application.
+There is no formal feedback provided by the Contemporary Music assessment panel, however if you are unsuccessful and you intend to apply again in future, you may contact Elizabeth Reid (Program Manager) to get advice on your new application.

 What percentage of applications receive funding?